kasliwalr/robotics/Projects/IndoorMapper/Blog.md

 To test this we will create a pigpio object of type mock pigpio_wrapper.
 This object will have mock calls to pigpio.
 There will also be a pigpio object of type real pigpio_wrapper which will make actual calls to pigpio.
 The `Imu9250` is not aware of which pigpio wrapper it is using.
 This is set by the context.
 In the testing code, we set the `type` parameters in pigpio factory to mock, so that when `Imu9250` makes a call to factory to obtain pigpio wrapper object it gets a mock one.
 Now we test add call expectation in our test to verify opration of `Imu9250`.
 On the other hand, when ROS node is using the IMU, it will set the type parameter in pigpio factory to real.
 Now when `Imu9250` make call to factory to obtain pigpio wrapper object it gets a real one to use.

+## Jan 10, 2019

+Once the tf is setup and all sensors etc are setup, the next step is mapping.
+We are jumping ahead here as we have not yet finished the said parts, but lets just explore gmapping a bit and understand the algorithms underlying it at a bird's eye level.

+These are the [resources](https://openslam-org.github.io/gmapping.html) I am referring to in this discussion.

+Gmapping is a Rao-Blackwellized particle filter.
+It generates maps as grid maps using laser scan data, the one you obtain from 2D and 3D LIDARs.
+This approach uses particle filters,where each particle carries a map of the environment, to gepnerate a consistent and reliable map, the particles need to be reduced, the remaining particles being the most reliable ones.

+At this point we'll just say that Rao-Blackwellized particle filter is a way of sampling particles which is much more computationaly efficient.
+In a multiidimensional distribution is reduced possible states by marginalizing the distribution.
+They particle filter proposed in this [paper]() and used in gmapping have two novel innovations.
+1. compute an accurate proposal distribution taking into account not only the movement of the robot but also the most recent observation.
+2. an approach to selectively carry out re-sampling operations which seriously reduces the problem of particle depletion.